xiaoyunyang/xiaoyunyang.github.io/assets/md/looseleaf.md

 ### About LooseLeaf
 #### The Gist
 Online learning can be challenging if you don't know where to look for information.
 LooseLeaf makes online learning easy by giving online learners a platform to curate web pages of useful learning content.
-Collaborative filtering and expert tagging of bookmarks.

 Meet LooseLeaf: a smart curating technology that makes knowledge management easier within a community or organization.